 Setting Up the Stochastic RSI in TradingView

 Like all technical analysis indicators, to set up the stochastic RSI in TradingView, go to the “Indicators” tab.
-Search for the stochastic RSI, and once located, click on it to install it on your charts.
+Please search for the stochastic RSI, and once located, click on it to install it on your charts.

-By default, the settings will be 14 for the stochastic and RSI periods.
+The settings will be 14 for the stochastic and RSI periods by default.
 The %K and %D lines will each be set to 3.